 Generally, you should expect to wait around five to 10 days for the refund to appear on your credit card.

-What does a refund look like on a credit card statement?
+What does a refund look like on your credit card statement?

-If you have an outstanding balance, your card provider will minus the refund from the outstanding balance.
+If you have an outstanding balance, your card provider will reduce the outstanding balance by the refund amount.

 What happens if a refund goes to a credit card with no balance?